-This may mean that you, as well as your fellow climbers, will be delayed or unable to climb as high or as far as you had hoped.
-However, climbing higher while you have symptoms of AMS can lead to serious complications.
+This may mean that you, as well as your fellow travelers, will be delayed or unable to go as high or as far as you had hoped.
+However, moving higher while you have symptoms of AMS can lead to serious complications.

 ●Headache – You can take non-prescription medicines for headache, such as aspirin, acetaminophen (brand name: Tylenol), or ibuprofen (sample brand names: Advil, Motrin).

-●Nausea or vomiting – If you have nausea or vomiting, a prescription medicine such as promethazine (brand name: Phenergan) or ondansetron (brand name: Zofran) may be helpful, if it is available.
+●Nausea or vomiting – If you have nausea or vomiting, a prescription medicine such as ondansetron (brand name: Zofran) may be helpful, if it is available.

-●Oxygen – If needed, treatment with inhaled oxygen can reduce the symptoms of AMS.
-You can use oxygen for a period of time (eg, one hour), only when you have symptoms, or while sleeping.
+●Oxygen – If needed, treatment with supplemental oxygen via tank or concentrator can reduce the symptoms of AMS.
+You can use oxygen for a period of time (eg, one hour), only when you have symptoms, or while sleeping, which is especially helpful.
+Small handheld canisters of oxygen that provide only a few breaths of oxygen are unlikely to provide sustained relief.
 Home oxygen companies are present in most high-altitude resort areas and your doctor should be able to call in a prescription for oxygen in advance.

 ●Acetazolamide – Acetazolamide is a prescription medicine that you can take to treat and prevent AMS.

 ●Dexamethasone – Dexamethasone is a steroid that can reduce symptoms of AMS.
 You can take dexamethasone with acetazolamide, if needed.
 Dexamethasone increases blood sugar levels in people with diabetes.